 CLL is diagnosed in about ½ the cases after the patient has a blood test which finds high white blood cell counts.
 Blood tests are usually sufficient for diagnosis, but patients may also need to undergo bone marrow or lymph node biopsy.

 Chronic Lymphocytic Leukemia Treatment may include radiation therapy, chemotherapy, surgery to remove the spleen, targeted therapy to kill cancer cells.
 CLL is rarely curable, however, because it grows so slowly that normal treatments are not very effective.
-In addition, chemotherapy fails some 97% of the people poisoned with it.
-When CLL is not causing symptoms, a “watch and wait” approach is recommended in place of treatment, which, considering the astounding failure rate of chemotherapy, might be the best approach for many victims of the disease.
+In addition, chemotherapy fails some 97% of the people poisoned with it, or gives people additional cancer.
+When CLL is not causing symptoms, a “watch and wait” approach is recommended in place of treatment, which, considering the astonishing failure rate of chemotherapy, might be the best approach for many victims of the disease.

 Do I have a Roundup Cancer Lawsuit?